christopher-alves-dev/cc-store/README.md

 - **Product Grouping:** Products are categorized and grouped according to their type and category, making it easier for users to navigate and find specific items.

+- **Integration with payment infrastructure:** Complete simulation of product purchase in e-commerce.

-- **Data Management:** We are implementing a comprehensive data management system for the e-commerce, allowing for efficient and intuitive addition, editing, and removal of products.
+- **Data Management:** I am implementing a comprehensive data management system for the e-commerce, allowing for efficient and intuitive addition, editing, and removal of products.

 ## Technologies Used